Massachusetts Governor’s Son Accused Of Sexually Assaulting Woman On Plane

 JetBlue did not name the passengers involved in the assault but confirmed that an incident had indeed happened “between customers” on its flight.

-“On June 20, the crew of flight 1354 were notified of an incident between customers shortly before landing in Boston.
+“On June 20, the crew of flight 1354 were notified of an incident between customers shortly before landing in Boston.”

 Massachusetts governor’s son under investigation for alleged sexual assault on JetBlue flight https://t.co/lQZEauDVOn pic.twitter.com/fifNoFsFJs